 Before either of them knew it, Hermione had fallen fast asleep in Draco's arms—for the first time.
 Draco, however, stayed wide awake in to the twinkling hours of twilight.
 He didn't have the heart to stir Hermione, and his brain was abuzz with the different aspects he had to consider regarding his coronation.

-That left the other wingman and the two members of his council.
+That left the Darharkt and the two members of his council.
 He was certain he didn't want any of the Slytherins on his council; he wanted to keep the Dragon world as much of a secret as possible.
 If it had come so many millennia without being exposed, he didn't want to be known as the ruler that did expose it—

 I'm acting as if I am certain I'll be ascending the throne.
 You don't know yet Draco.